This information is provided to assist you in finding your way through academic life at OSU.

 Course Reference Number (CRN): A five-digit number used to select a specific course, lab, and/or recitation.

 Credit: The academic value assigned to a course based on the type and level of the subject material, as well as the expected number of hours spent on class preparation.
-One credit is generally given for three hours of work per week, in and out of class.
+One credit represents approximately three hours per week of learning outcome related work for the average student over the course of a full academic quarter; thus one quarter credit represents approximately 30 hours of work.

 Curriculum: An organized program of study and courses required for a specific degree program.